Visible Light Indoor Positioning with a Single LED and Distributed Single-Element OIRS: An Iterative Approach with Adaptive Beam Steering: Introduction

 \subsection{Contributions}

-The aforementioned works tackle the \gls{OIRS}-assisted \gls{VLC} positioning problem from diverse and insightful perspectives, but generally assume multiple \glspl{LED} and adopt a direct localization framework, often requiring some prior knowledge or an initial estimate of the user position.
-Moreover, despite their superior performance \cite{ClosasDirect}, direct methods may lack closed-form solutions and rely on intensive numerical optimization, limiting their applicability in low-cost \gls{VLC} devices.
+{\ed The aforementioned works tackle the \gls{OIRS}-assisted \gls{VLC} positioning problem from diverse and insightful perspectives, but generally leverage multiple \glspl{LED}.
+Moreover, those sharing a similar setup and problem perspective, adopt a direct localization framework, often requiring some prior knowledge or an initial estimate of the user position.
+Despite their superior performance \cite{ClosasDirect}, direct methods frequently lack closed-form solutions and rely on intensive numerical optimization, limiting their applicability in low-cost \gls{VLC} devices.}